Sport Sciences and Motor Control

 Students specialise in one of the two following orientations:

-- «Health - Performance - Research», which gives students basic training in fundamental subjects, biomedical science and the science of movement and sport.
+- «Health - Performance - Research», which gives students basic training in the science of movement and sport, fundamental subjects and other fields.
 This monodisciplinary course is aimed at students wishing to pursue a career in the field of physical activity and sport, sports performance, or research into sport sciences and motor control;

 - «Teaching», which gives students basic training in movement and sport science and prepares them for teaching physical education and sport at secondary school level in combination with other subjects (for further information, see also «Teacher Education for Secondary Level»).